24 Hr Crisis Line

 Forensic medical exams include evidence collection and medical treatments.
 You DO NOT have to file a report to receive a medical exam.
 YOU CAN CHOOSE which parts of the exam you want, YOU ARE FREE TO STOP THE EXAM at any time and YOU ARE FREE TO DECLINE ALL MEDICAL ATTENTION.

 A Forensic Nurse is available to perform exams from 8 am-5 pm, Monday – Friday at our office in the Family Justice Center.
-All services at this location are free of charge, you are NOT required to show any identification and a private waiting area is available for you.
-Call 828-252-0562 ext.
-117 to speak with our Client Navigator, or come to the Family Justice Center @ 35 Woodfin St. Asheville, NC 28801.
+All services at this location are free of charge, you are NOT required to show any identification, and a private waiting area is available for you.
+Call 828-252-0562 or come to the Family Justice Center @ 35 Woodfin St. Asheville, NC 28801.

 If you are seeking medical attention after business hours, the emergency department at Mission Hospital performs forensic medical exams as well.
 To discuss your options with an advocate, call our crisis hotline (828) 225-7576.